oehf/ipf/src/site/markdown/development.md

 It may be released independently and is located at [https://github.com/oehf/ipf-gazelle](https://github.com/oehf/ipf-gazelle).
 * `ipf-oht-atna`, which provides infrastructure for IHE audit trails and node authentication via TLS.
 It may be released independently and is located at [https://github.com/oehf/ipf-oht-atna](https://github.com/oehf/ipf-oht-atna).
+*NOTE*: `ipf-oht-atna` libraries have been deprecated, and IPF has removed all dependencies targeting at `ipf-oht-atna`.

 ### Continuous Integration